benoitballester/Pol2Atlas/README.md

 # A high-resolution atlas of intergenic transcription in nearly 29,000 normal and cancer samples.

-This project is based on the research paper "A high-resolution atlas of intergenic transcription in nearly 29,000 normal and cancer samples" by Pierre de Langen et al.
+This project is based on the research paper [A high-resolution atlas of intergenic transcription in nearly 29,000 normal and cancer samples](https://www.biorxiv.org/) by Pierre de Langen et al.

 ## Table of Contents